 In all cases where the treasury is concerned, the Operations Director must track and be able to report on the expenditure.

 Grievance has a rich history of beta testing in many games.
 In the event Grievance has beta invites available to its members, beta testers will be chosen by the Ambassador Director, in consultation with the Council and the game’s Guild or Embassy Leader(s).
 The Ambassador Director will inform the membership of the criteria to be used when selecting testers.
 Testers must also meet any requirements set by the game’s developer and be at least eighteen years of age.

 Section I – Recourse for Grievance

-Grievance reserves the right to review or reverse decisions made by Guild Leaders that are in violation of the Charter.
+The Council reserves the right to review or reverse decisions made by Guild Leaders that are in violation of the Charter.
 Such action will only be taken by the Council when said Guild Leader is unwilling to correct said decision(s).
 If deemed necessary, the Guild Leader may be removed by the Council.

 Grievance may institute a lifetime ban for any member based on recommendation of said member’s Guild Leader or for flagrant violation of the Charter.
-This requires an affirmative vote from no fewer than six of the nine active Council Members.
+This requires an affirmative vote from no fewer than six of the eight active Council Members.

-The Council will arbitrate all disputes between affiliates.
+The Council will arbitrate all disputes between Grievance affiliates.
 Decisions resulting from such arbitration are binding on all parties.